Multnomah Arts Center, Room 4

 7688 SW Capitol Hwy

-The SWNI Equity and Inclusion Committee usually meets on the 4th Monday of every month.
+The SWNI Equity and Inclusion Committee meets monthly, on the 4th Monday.
 Confirm scheduled meetings in the Southwest Neighborhoods Calendar.

 Racism.
 Equity.
 Diversity.
 Inclusion.
 There's a lot of buzz these days as racial differences in police violence and immigration headline the news and conversations on social media.